SarthakMakhija/tech-lessons-posts/content/en/blog/behind_the_mic_my_journey_to_delivering_a_conference_talk/index.md

 ### Introspection

-Looking back, I am incredibly grateful for the support I received from Unmesh Joshi, Gautam Rege, Aman Mangal, and Tittu Varghese, whose assistance were invaluable in completing my tasks and giving a nice shape to my talk.
+Reflecting on the experience, I realize that while I delivered the talk, its success was truly a team effort.
+I am incredibly grateful to Unmesh Joshi, Gautam Rege, Aman Mangal, and Tittu Varghese, whose invaluable input and support were instrumental in shaping this presentation.

-The mock practice sessions were also instrumental.
+The mock practice sessions proved invaluable.
 Timing myself during rehearsals helped me develop a comfortable pace, significantly reducing my anxiety about exceeding the allotted time.

 This experience has **reinforced the importance of meticulous preparation** and the **value of seeking feedback from colleagues**.
 I encourage anyone considering submitting a talk proposal to embrace the challenge.
 The rewards – sharing your knowledge,